cayten/daily-commits/README.md

-# Day 2 - Step-by-Step Addition Explainer
+# Day 3 - Fraction Simplifier
-Given two numbers, we show column addition step by step like a mini-teacher.
+Enter a fraction like 42/56 and we reduce it using gcd.